Detailed Information on Lukla’s Flight

 If there aren’t any decent hiking trails nearby, you can climb up and down the stairs with a weighted backpack every other day, mixing it up with cardio, strength, and stretching workouts.

-With conditioning, it is not only about how much you train but also about how much you rest and let your body recover.
-Make sure you balance both exercise and recovery for better results.
+Conditioning is about how much you train and rest and how much you let your body recover.
+Balance exercise and recovery for better results.

 Cardio Training

 You will spend most days in the Everest Base Camp Cho La Pass Trek, walking up and down the rugged terrains with a weighted backpack.
-Moreover, there are a few sections that’ll demand you to climb steep uphills at high altitudes.
+Moreover, a few sections will demand you to climb steep uphills at high altitudes.

 Hence, you must condition your cardiovascular system to help your body work more effectively with less oxygen.